-The TMP recommends more frequent transit service on our busiest routes, including the Transit Supportive Corridors identified in the 2040 Official Community Plan.
+The TMP recommends more frequent transit service on our busiest routes, including the Transit Supportive Corridors identified in the 2040 OCP.
+Frequency of service is a key factor in attracting riders.
+When the next bus is 15 minutes or less from arriving, riders become less concerned with waiting for the bus.

-We will focus transit service increases on routes that offer the highest potential for congestion relief and emissions savings.
-Several transit routes, such as those that run along Hwy 97, Hwy 33, Pandosy, Lakeshore, Glenmore, Gordon, Hollywood Road, and Rutland Rd will see more frequent service (e.g., bus comes every 10 to 15 minutes during peak hours) and extended service hours (e.g., more buses on evenings and weekends).
+We will focus transit service increases on routes that offer the highest ridership potential, congestion relief and emissions reductions.
+Several transit routes, such as those that run along Highway 97, Highway 33, Pandosy Street, Glenmore Road, Gordon Drive, Hollywood Road, and Rutland Road will see more frequent service (e.g., bus comes every 10 to 15 minutes during peak hours) and extended service hours (e.g., more buses on evenings and weekends).